 The business world can be an exciting place—but also a scary one.

-It is even scarier if you are trying to learn business English on top of all that.
+You are trying to impress your boss, make your mark without making mistakes and learn business English on top of all that.

 On-the-job Strategies for Successful Intensive Business English Study